mynew4/cmangos-docs-wiki/Installation-Instructions.md

 On most \*nix you just have to install boost development libraries from your distribution package repositories.

 On Debian and Ubuntu you can simply install the `libboost-all-dev` meta-package.
 On Fedora there should be a package named `boost-devel` (untested).
-If you followed the Installation-Instructions\#software-requirements-nix\[Software requirements (\*nix)\] step above you should have the respective package installed already.
+If you followed the [Software requirements (\*nix)](Installation-Instructions#software-requirements-nix) step above you should have the respective package installed already.

 For instructions on how to compile boost from source code or general information, see the boost [Getting Started](http://www.boost.org/more/getting_started/index.html) guide.